Food micro-areas

 • Azucar Ice Cream gives the block a simple finish.

-Calibration: Keep Little Havana coverage tight and official-source-backed before expanding into a larger Calle Ocho guide.
+Calibration: Keep Little Havana coverage tight and officially sourced before expanding into a larger Calle Ocho guide.

 Supporting places